List of county roads in Hernando County, Florida: Route description

 County Road 576 begins in northern Masaryktown, at CR 578 east of the Suncoast Parkway.
 It curves north through some developments then turns east towards US 41.
 Immediately after this it crosses the CSX Brooksville Subdivision.
-From there, the road runs between Old Ayer's Road and some farmland, which is also used as the headwaters of a SWFMD canal leading to Crews Lake.
+From there, the road runs between Old Ayers Road and some farmland, which is also used as the headwaters of a SWFMD canal leading to Crews Lake.
 Though it continues to pass through some local farmland and thinned out forests, it also encounters some small lakes near the road.
-Halfway through its journey, the roadbed to a second former section of Ayer's Road can be found in front of some farmland and a pond that the current section winds around.
+Halfway through its journey, the roadbed to a second former section of Ayers Road can be found in front of some farmland and a pond that the current section winds around.
 Resuming its trajectory near a private farm road named Chaswell Lane, the surroundings consist mainly of tree-lined horse farms, rather than the open fields near Masaryktown.
-Just after crossing a culvert over a creek leading from Sparkman Lake, the road descends slightly, and the eastbound lane encounters rumble strips as Ayer's Road ends at a blinker-light intersection with CR 581.
+Just after crossing a culvert over a creek leading from Sparkman Lake, the road descends slightly, and the eastbound lane encounters rumble strips as Ayers Road ends at a blinker-light intersection with CR 581.

 CR 576 continues onto Hayman Road and begins climbing a hill, that gradually becomes steeper before leveling off, where it makes a slight curve to the northeast around some farmland across from the intersection with Batten Road, that appears to be a former section of the road.
 The road turns back east again before the intersection with a dirt road named Hancock Lake Drive.
 After an intersection with a pair of unnamed farm roads, the grade descends slightly before making the first of a series of sharp turns beginning at a wye intersection with Dan Brown Hill Road, which runs south as CR 576 turns north.
 Two private named farm roads run west from Hayman Road, before it has another wye intersection with a third private farm road, and turns back east again.
 A third turn takes the road to the north almost immediately after the previous turn, and evidence of former segments of the road can be found at the beginning and end of this curve.
 One other farm road runs west before the fourth sharp turn which contains a wye driveway at the beginning of the curve, and an intersection with a private road named Valley Ridge Lane at the end of it.
 Most farm roads run north of the road at this point, including the named Fair Fortune Lane and Rose Terrace Path, which run parallel to each other.
 One last curve is encountered to the north, and then a sharp curve to the northeast as it runs down a hill, before the final curve to the east.
 Somewhere along these last curves, the road enters the southern edges of Spring Lake, where the road ascends onto a slight hill before finally terminating at Spring Lake Highway (CR 541).
 An unnamed farm road continues eastward from this intersection for somewhere less than a mile.